housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 }
 {% endhighlight %}

-Many of these configurations are self explanatory, but this [resource](https://developer.mozilla.org/en-US/docs/Web/Manifest) from MDN does a great job explaining all the possible configurations you can choose to have.
+Many of these configurations are self explanatory, but this [resource](https://developer.mozilla.org/en-US/docs/Web/Manifest) from MDN does a great job explaining each one.

-Since our manifest has a `short_name`, a `start_url` and an icon larger than **144x144**, our application will show an install banner to prompt the user to install the app to their home page.
+Since our manifest has a `short_name`, a `start_url` and an icon larger than **144px**, our application will show an install banner to prompt the user to install the app to their home page.
 This banner shows if the user visits your site at least twice with five minutes between each visit.

 ![App install banner](assets/progressive-angular-applications/install-to-home-screen.png){: .article-image .no-padding }

 Installed web app will launch with custom splash screen
 ==================
-Another thing that a manifest file allows for is a custom splash screen when you attempt to open the app through your home screen.
+Another thing that a manifest file allows for is a custom splash screen when you open the app through your home screen.
 This is useful because it can reduce the *perceived* load time of your application (even if it loads in the same amount of time).
 To do this, we'll need to flush out our manifest file a little more.

 {% highlight json %}
 {